Boa vs. Python: Plot

 Broddick reveals his plan to bring extreme big-game hunting to the city, as yet another pastime for the mega-wealthy, and the python is to be the quarry.
 Broddick then sees a news report detailing the destruction of Ramon's convoy.
 Now realizing the python has escaped, Broddick decides to bring his big-game hunting associates to their prey.

-FBI Agent Alan Sharpe (Kirk B.R.
+24 miles outside Philadelphia, FBI Agent Alan Sharpe (Kirk B.R.
 Woller) investigates the wrecked convoy and discovers a large snake scale on the wreckage.
 Quickly realizing what he is up against (Agent Sharpe is familiar with the events in the film Python), Sharpe is determined to prevent the snake from killing more people.
 He enlists herpetologist Dr. Steven Emmett (David Hewlett) and marine biologist Monica Bonds (Jaime Bergman) to devise a plan to stop the python.
 They plan to merge Monica's dolphin-camera headgear and tracking system to Dr. Emmett's giant 70 ft long, 11.5 t, genetically enhanced Scarlet Boa named Betty.
 They hope Betty will seek out and kill the python.

 The trio, now joined by a backup team of FBI agents and US Army soldiers, transports Betty to the water treatment facility.
 She quickly enters and begins to track the python.
 The tracking system proves faulty, providing only sporadic coverage.